Pulkit-20/Cab-System/README.md

 # Cab System

 Cab System is a web application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-It serves as a platform where an admin can book cabs for customers.
 The application implements Dijkstra's algorithm for finding the shortest path between locations.

 ## Features
 - Admin can book cabs for customers.
 - Dijkstra's algorithm is used to find the shortest path between locations.
-- Customers can track upcoming cabs.
+- Admin can track cabs.
 - Admin can edit cab details.

 ## Technologies Used